Portland Writer Brian Doyle Dies At 60

 Brian Doyle, a novelist, prolific essayist and the longtime editor of the University of Portland's magazine, died early Saturday morning.
 He was 60.

-Doyle's death, announced by the university where he worked since 1991 and first reported by Oregon Public Broadcasting, came a year after he announced he was suffering from a brain tumor.
+Doyle's death, announced by the university where he worked since 1991 and first reported by the University of Portland's student newspaper, The Beacon, came a year after he announced he was suffering from a brain tumor.

 Doyle won a 2016 Oregon Book Award for his young-adult novel Martin-Marten.
 His essays appeared in Harper's, The Atlantic, The New York Times and many other publications.
 Under his leadership, Portland magazine, which UP publishes quarterly, won numerous honors, including a 2005 Sibley Award, given to the best college magazine in America.
 He also mentored students at The Beacon, the University of Portland's student newspaper.

+"Every once in awhile, you meet someone who shakes you by the shoulders and reminds you that we're all standing on a precipice, bits of rock slowly eroding underneath the sneakers we bought at Macy's for half price," Rippetoe writes.
+"Brian was good at being honest.
+A devout Catholic who had no trouble expressing his contention with the church or with any discrepancies he found in the everyday bullshit we're all entangled in.
+Brian loved calling out bullshit."

-In person, Doyle exuded a passion for the written word, speaking in torrents that mirrored his exuberant prose.
+Doyle exuded a passion for the written word, speaking in torrents that mirrored his exuberant prose.
 Although he was a transplanted New Yorker, Doyle gained a deep understanding of the idiosyncrasies of his adopted home.
 The Seattle Times called his 2010 novel Mink River, a lyrical tale of the Oregon coast, "a "timeless story of survival, transcendence and good cheer."

 The longtime Oregonian columnist Steve Duin mourned his friend's passing.